François Ibovi: Political career

 Ibovi was again elected to the National Assembly as a PCT candidate from Oyo constituency in the 2007 parliamentary election, receiving 99% of the vote.
 When the National Assembly opened for its new parliamentary term on 4 September 2007, Ibovi was elected as its First Vice-President; he received 122 votes from the 129 deputies who voted.
 Having been elected to a post in the Bureau of the National Assembly, it was inevitable that Ibovi would be dismissed from his powerful post in the government; some believed that President Sassou Nguesso was demoting Ibovi as punishment for his widely criticized management of the election.
 Ibovi was eventually replaced as Minister of Territorial Administration by Raymond Mboulou in the government named on 30 December 2007.

 At the PCT's Sixth Extraordinary Congress, held in July 2011, Ibovi was re-elected to the PCT's 51-member Political Bureau.
 In the July–August 2012 parliamentary election, Denis-Christel Sassou Nguesso—the President's son—stood as the PCT's candidate in Oyo, rather than Ibovi.
 Ibovi was thus left without a seat in the National Assembly, but President Sassou Nguesso appointed him to the government as Minister of Health and Population on 25 September 2012.

 On 31 May 2013, Ibovi announced a new anti-tobacco law that was intended to eliminate smoking in public places, ban the advertising of tobacco products, and prevent children, as well as pregnant women and those suffering from mental illness, from buying or using tobacco products.
 The announcement of the 2012 law was timed to coincide with World No Tobacco Day.

 Ibovi visited Cuba on 20–25 June 2013, saying that there was much to learn from Cuba's health system.
 While there, he signed an agreement that would involve 14 Cuban doctors being sent to Congo-Brazzaville.
-He also met with Cuban President Raul Castro, giving him a letter from President Sassou Nguesso, and visited medical facilities.
+He also met with Cuban President Raúl Castro, giving him a letter from President Sassou Nguesso, and visited medical facilities.
 He visited Cuba again on 25–31 October 2013, and on that occasion he signed agreements with the Cuban industrial group Labiofam as part of a strategy to combat malaria.
 The agreements involved the construction of a pesticide factory and providing biological larvicides to Congo-Brazzaville.

 In response to the outbreak of Ebola virus in West Africa in 2014, a plan to cope with any possible spread of the virus to Congo was developed by the government.
 On 30 September 2014, Ibovi thanked the Chinese government for providing substantial assistance to help prevent any Ebola outbreak in Congo and spoke warmly about the good relationship between the two countries.